Pictured: Scarlett features a stylish brushed red aluminum finish.

-After a week in Cubase, there are no noticeable glitches, which Cubase on OS X... macOS... is more prone to than many other audio apps.
+After a week in Cubase, there are no noticeable glitches, which Cubase on OS X... macOS... is more prone to wonkiness than many other Mac audio apps.
 I'm pleasantly happy with the device.

 A slightly different take - S/PDIF

 The 6i6 is almost ideal, but the S/PDIF coax ports are almost useless for most people.
 So for anyone asking what S/PDIF (Sony/Phillips Digital Interface Format) is, its the common format developed for transmitting PCM audio or compressed formats such as AC3 (Dolby Digital) or DTS via 75 Ohm Coax (RCA) cables or Toslink (Optical).
 Toslink over time became the much-preferred format, likely for the "cool" factor, and optical cables require no shielding as RF noise does not affect light.
 Thus cables are lightweight and small.
 S/PDIF can be found on virtually home theater receivers, many standalone CD players, almost all DVD players, many computer audio cards / motherboards, all Blu-Ray players and in the professional world, DAT systems and some mixers..